mukundathmaram014/g-assist-LaunchPad-plugin/README.md

 To find the actual process name, open Task Manager, go to the "Details" tab, and look for the `.exe` name (without the extension).

+**Contribute Your Alias:**

+If you add a useful alias, please consider submitting a pull request to add it to the main project!
+This helps others who may face the same issue in the future.
+See the [Contributing](#want-to-contribute) section for how to submit a PR.

 ### Available Commands

 ### `initialize`